Mrkartik/corona/README.md

 # corona
-This repo ontains a python based software that will show you corona data by states.
+This repo ontains a python based software that will show you corona data by Country.